ClusterHQ/flocker/docs/install/install-node.rst

 Next Step
 =========

-The next section describes your next step - :ref:`Configuring Cluster Authentication<authentication>`.
+In the next step :ref:`the node control and agent services will be configured and started.<authentication>`.